-They say that two heads are better than one — sometimes that goes for images too!
-It isn’t always easy (or possible) to get everything you want in an image in one click of the shutter button.
+They say that two heads are better than one – sometimes that goes for images too!
+It isn’t always easy (or possible) to get everything you want in an image with one click of the shutter button.
 Merging photos together in Photoshop provides the answer to this conundrum.

 Are you interested in learning to do the same?
 Then let’s dive in and learn how to merge two images in Photoshop!

 Table of Contents

 Why Merge Two Images Together?